 After completing his Peace Corps commitment, he returned to Decatur where he joined the law firm of Harris, Caddell and Shanks, P.C.
 He also served as president of the Decatur Jaycees, the Volunteer Center and Main Street Decatur and was an active board member with other organizations and his church.
-He also was involved with the formation and completion of a successful real estate development project.
 Arthur was selected as the Citizen of the Year by the Decatur Rotary Club and received other leadership awards from various organizations.
 He was honored as a "Community Hero" to carry the 1996 Olympic Torch in Morgan County.

 After serving beyond his initial term with Habitat, he returned to Decatur where he joined Cook's Pest Control, Inc. as its Vice President and General Counsel.
-“Working with Cook's Pest Control has provided me the opportunity to be more involved in the ongoing growth and management of a business — which I enjoy."
-Since his return in 2001, Arthur also has become part-owner of several local businesses, primarily involved in real estate development and management.
-Arthur has also re-engaged as an active community leader and served as president of the Calhoun College Foundation, Community Foundation of Decatur and the Decatur Rotary Club.
-He helped start the Community Free Clinic and has served on several other boards, including the Chamber of Commerce, the Mental Health Center and the Hartselle Development Board.
-He is the former President of the National Alumni Association for Wake Forest University.
-A long-time adult Sunday school teacher and men's Bible study member, Arthur and his family are members of First Bible Church in Decatur.
+“Working with a company operating 35 offices in 7 states with over 1600 employees has provided me the opportunity to be more involved in the ongoing growth and management of a business — which I enjoy."
+Since his return in 2001, Arthur also started several businesses, primarily involved in real estate development and management.
+He has also re-engaged as an active community leader and served as president of the Calhoun College Foundation, Community Foundation of Decatur and the Decatur Rotary Club.
+He helped start the Community Free Clinic and has served on many other boards.
+He is the former President of the National Alumni Association for Wake Forest University and a member of its Board of Visitors and a Trustee for Athens State University.
+A long-time adult Sunday school and men's Bible study teacher, Arthur and his family are members of First Bible Church in Decatur.

-Arthur and his wife of over ten years, the former Amy Bethshares of Decatur, have one son named Jack and a daughter, Anna, born in 2011.
+Arthur and his wife of almost twenty years, the former Amy Bethshares of Decatur, have one son named Jack and a daughter, Anna.
 Amy serves on various local boards along with being involved with several women’s Bible study groups.